First search for nontensorial gravitational waves from known pulsars

 \header{Analysis.} We search aLIGO O1 data from the Hanford (H1) and Livingston (L1) detectors for continuous waves of any polarization (tensor, scalar or vector) by applying the Bayesian time-domain method of \cite{Dupuis2005}, generalized to non-GR modes as described in \cite{Isi2017} and summarized below.
 Our analysis follows closely that of \cite{o1cw}, and uses the exact same interferometric data.

-Calibrated detector data are heterodyned and filtered using the timing solutions for each pulsar obtained from electromagnetic observations.
+Calibrated detector data are heterodyned and filtered using the timing solutions obtained from electromagnetic observations for each pulsar.
 The maximum calibration uncertainties estimated over the whole run give a limit on the combined H1 and L1 amplitude uncertainties of \red{14}\%---this is the conservative level of uncertainty on the strain upper limits \cite{O1cal2016,o1cw}.

 The data streams start on 2015 Sep 11 at 01:25:03 UTC for H1 and 18:29:03 UTC for L1, and finish on 2016 Jan 19 at 17:07:59 UTC at both sites.
 The pulsar timing solutions used are also the same as in \cite{o1cw} and were obtained from the 42-ft telescope and Lovell telescope at Jodrell Bank (UK), the 26-m telescope at Hartebeesthoek (South Africa), the Parkes radio telescope (Australia), the Nancay Decimetric Radio Telescope (France), the Arecibo Observatory (Puerto Rico) and the Fermi Large Area Telescope (LAT).